MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/SchemaReference.md

 <a name = "RegistryFlushState"></a>
 ## RegistryFlushState
-Represents the flush state of the registry hive for a windows container's job object.
+Represents the flush state of the registry hive for a Windows container's job object.

 |Field|Type|NewInVersion|Description|
 |---|---|---|---|